nikitagorelovreki/reki/docs/DATABASE_SCHEMA.md

 ## Overview

-CUIS uses PostgreSQL as the primary database with Knex.js as the query builder.
+Reki uses PostgreSQL as the primary database with Knex.js as the query builder.
 The database follows a normalized relational structure with JSON fields for flexible data storage where appropriate.

 ## Connection Configuration